maryakinyi/choin/README.md

 Trainers.
 Trainers can login and give choin rewards to any student on campus at any time.
 Admin.
-Admin can mangage the entire system and keep the wallet rolling.
+Admin can mangage the entire system and keep the wallet rolling and updates the reward to be redeemed.

 ### Requirements
  *Django*